 Someone undertaking work experience does not qualify for a free DBS check as this is for their own benefit.
-In such situations, schools may ask the individual to reimburse the school for the cost of their DBS as a condition of the placement.
+In such situations, schools and Trusts may ask the individual to reimburse the school for the cost of their DBS as a condition of the placement.

-13. Checks on Governors

-It is not a statutory requirement for Governors in maintained schools to be recorded on the SCR.
-However, as it is a statutory requirement to undertake an Enhanced DBS and a Section 128 check and to evidence these have been undertaken.
-Therefore, we recommend the information for both checks is retained within the SCR.
-If maintained in excel format, a separate tab for Governors would be useful.

-For Governors, the Enhanced DBS would usually be without a barred list check as the definition of Regulated Activity is not met.
-However, if the Governor will also be undertaking volunteering activities then section 12 above will apply.
-Please check paragraph 16 for additional information about reference arrangements.

-A Secretary of State section 128 direction disqualifies a person from holding or continuing to hold office as a governor of a maintained school so this check must be carried out for maintained school Governors.
-A check for a section 128 direction can be carried out using the ‘Teacher Services’ website (see section 6 above).
+Where volunteers are working regularly in school on an ongoing basis, we recommend that schools also undertake checks in line with safer recruitment principles e.g. take up references, ask for employment and education history, etc.

+Whilst there is no statutory requirement to include volunteers on the Single Central Record, Ofsted would expect to see them included (see Ofsted guidance: Inspecting safeguarding in early years, education and skills).
+Therefore, we strongly recommend that schools/Trust include volunteers in the SCR.

-14. Ofsted Inspections and the SCR
+15. Ofsted Inspections and the SCR

-Ofsted expects schools to be able to demonstrate that they meet all regulations and duties for the purposes of the safeguarding judgement under leadership and management in the School Inspection Handbook.
-Inspectors will check the school’s Single Central Record early in the inspection (it is required to be available by 8am on the first day of the inspection) with the expectation that it will be complete and meet statutory requirements.
-Inspectors will also consider how it contributes to the overall evaluation of the safeguarding culture that has been established in the school.
+Ofsted expects schools and Trusts to be able to demonstrate that they meet all regulations and duties for the purposes of the safeguarding judgement under leadership and management in the School Inspection Handbook.
+Inspectors will check the Single Central Record early in the inspection (it is required to be available by 8am on the first day of the inspection) with the expectation that it will be complete and meet statutory requirements.
+Inspectors will also consider how it contributes to the overall evaluation of the safeguarding culture that has been established in the school or academy.

-However, if there is a minor administrative error, such as the absence of a date on the record, and this can be easily rectified before the final team meeting, schools will be given the chance to resolve the issue.
+However, if there is a minor administrative error, such as the absence of a date on the record, and this can be easily rectified before the final team meeting, schools and academies will be given the chance to resolve the issue.

 Ofsted has established a definition for ‘administrative errors’ in relation to the single central record (see below).
 No allowance will be made, for example, for breaches to the requirement to have an enhanced DBS.